divVerent/srgb-mix/README.md

 # srgb-mix

-Tool to create pictures that show one thing when scaled sRGB-compliantly and another thing when not
+Tool to create pictures that show one thing when scaled sRGB-compliantly and another thing when not.

+This can be used for creating test images for sRGB-correct scaling, or "hidden messages" in images that are hidden in thumbnails but show in large views or vice versa, depending on which scaling algorithm each use.
+Direct 1:1 pixel display on a monitor can be assumed to be sRGB here, however on HiDPI monitors, some scaling usually takes place and has to be factored in.

 ## Samples